dazzaXx/Xbox360RFArduino/README.md

 Anything can be used as long as the Module recieves it's 3.3v, DO NOT supply it with 5v.

-The Arduino Code is not made by me in any shape or form, all the credits are in the original .ino file and is left untouched, I merely wanted to archive it just in case.
+All the files are not made by me in any shape or form, all the credits are in the original .ino file and is left untouched, I merely wanted to archive it all just in case, the only thing I made was the new Wiring Diagram.

 ![WiringDiagram](https://github.com/user-attachments/assets/bf4add1c-d4a5-42b2-8857-e7db7ecbe608)